pgs-dkanak/GoEuroDemo/Readme.md

 Architecture chosen is MVVM with main view model for main view and list of individual view models for each displayed cell

+Project is Objective-C based and adjusted to handle vast amount of Swift

 Project is thoroughly Unit-Tested

 Project uses Dependency Injection for API managment object